 500 Conwell Hall

-The Math and Science Resource Center (MSRC) offers FREE tutorial assistance to all students enrolled in any core mathematics, science or statistics course.
-A visit to the MSRC Web site links students with hours of operation, tutoring schedules by subject and additional resources available for student use.
+The Center for Learning and Student Success (CLASS) offers academic support through FREE tutoring, peer assisted study sessions, and peer academic coaching.
+A visit to the CLASS Web site links students with hours of operation, tutoring schedules by subject and additional resources available for student use.

 Mona Zaoudeh, Director